 For more than 15 years, IBM and Intel® have collaborated to optimize enterprise solutions: complete, cost-effective, performance-optimized stacks of IBM Information Management software running on servers powered by Intel® Xeon® processors.

-"Intel is excited to see greater than 25x improvement in query processing performance using DB2 10.5 with BLU acceleration over DB2 10.1.
-To achieve these amazing gains, IBM has taken advantage of the Advanced Vector Extensions (AVX) instruction set on Intel® Xeon® processor E5-based systems.
-Customers running this hardware can now immediately realize dramatically greater performance boost at lower cost per query."
+“Intel is excited to see greater than 88 times improvement in query processing performance using DB2 with BLU Acceleration over DB2 10.1 utilizing the latest Intel Xeon processor E5 v2 family of microprocessors.
+To achieve these amazing gains, IBM has taken advantage of the Intel® Advanced Vector Extensions (Intel® AVX) instruction set on Intel Xeon processor E5-based systems.
+Customers running this hardware can now immediately realize dramatically greater performance boost at lower cost per query.”

 — Pauline Nist, Intel General Manager, Enterprise Software Alliances, Datacenter and Connected Systems Group